-A short-term liberation from her Normalization stasis was her work on Kachyňa’s The Little Mermaid (Malá mořská víla) in the mid-1970s and The Very Late Afternoon of a Faun at the beginning of the subsequent decade.
+A short-term liberation from her Normalization stasis was her work on Kachyňa’s Little Mermaid (Malá mořská víla) in the mid-1970s and Faun’s Delayed Afternoon at the beginning of the subsequent decade.
 It was Chytilová as the co-screenwriter and designer who pushed through her official involvement in the project.
 After several years‘ break, she gave maximum care to the satire, uncompromisingly dealing with men’s vanity, cowardice and hypocrisy.
 She was interested in seeming details, such as costume accessories and pictures on the walls.
 As if she sensed that she wouldn’t get another film opportunity for a long time.

 Only in 1988 Krumbachová could follow up on the TV song shows popular in the 1960s (she was involved e.g. in The Lost Revue [Ztracená revue] or Necklace of Melancholy [Náhrdelník melancholie]) – she made two video clips of the Garáž band for a BBC show about Czech rock.
 She also reviewed the screenplay for the TV drama Grievance (Křivda).
 She commented on her return to the film industry after several years of inactivity very laconically in Ester’s First Book: „After 1968 I couldn’t work for twenty years and now I can again, so I am trying my best […]“